Deciding to work from home freelance – breaking away from the comfort and security of life as an employee – is a BIG thing.

 However, boundaries are important, and when you work from home they can get really blurred.

 Some home workers claim that they get around the boundary issues of home working by having a dedicated home office space or a ban on technology after a certain time in the evening.
-I call bullshit on the vast majority of these claims.
+I’m not entirely convinced these tactics work that well.

 I work within various teams of home workers, and they are online at all kinds of hours.
 The thing is, most of the people with traditional jobs are too.
-This is a problem with modern society, not with home working.
+This is a problem with modern society, not with freelancing,

 I’m not ignoring the importance of strategies around this, but they’re different for everyone.
 At least when you’re freelancing, you’re doing it for yourself and not for someone else.